 Second-generation interactive shell tools

-• rather than local file system navigation, try fzf to fuzzily get what you want
+to fuzzily get what you want - rather than

-• rather than cd, try autojump, which remembers your favorite locations
+, which remembers your favorite locations - rather than

-• rather than find, try fd, which has a much cleaner interface
+, which has a much cleaner interface - rather than

 Introduction